openmultiplayer/web/docs/scripting/callbacks/OnClientCheckResponse.md

 ## Description

-This callback is called when a SendClientCheck request comletes.
+This callback is called when a SendClientCheck request completes.

 | Name          | Description                       |
 | ------------- | --------------------------------- |